College Fees and Funding

 • Not working, are able to start work or available to start work.
 The course that you choose to undertake must be relevant to your employment prospects.

-• Economically inactive: Not currently employed.
-Examples of economically inactive people include people not looking for work because they are students, looking after the family or home, because of illness or disability, or because they have retired.
-You must be seeking to secure work through re-training as ‘unemployed’.
+• Not currently employed.
+Examples of economically inactive people include people not looking for work because they are students, looking after the family or home, because of illness or disability, or because they have You must be seeking to secure work through re-training as ‘unemployed’.
 The learning must be directly relevant to your future career aspirations.

 If you do not fall into one of the categories for tuition fee waivers, you will have to pay the tuition fees for the course.
-The fees can be paid in four instalments, the first instalment must be paid when you enrol, then three further instalments by the end of November, February and April.
+The fees can be paid in four instalments.
+The first instalment must be paid when you enrol, then three further instalments by the end of November, February and April.

 Level 3 courses